-For appointments: Parents/ guardians must provide a note or phone the school before the absence occurs.
+For appointments: Families must provide a note or phone the school before the absence occurs.
 Office staff will issue an excuse slip.
 The student is responsible for missed work, tests, and assignments.
 Students should inform their classroom teacher of the planned absence in order to make arrangements for any missed tests or due dates.
-In some cases students will be asked to write the test, or hand in the assignment prior to the planned absence.
+In some cases students will be asked to write the test, etc or hand in the assignment prior to the planned absence.
+Notification of absences is required.